Miserlou/Zappa/README.md

 More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).

-#### Enabling Bash completion

-Bash completion can be enabled by adding the following to your .bashrc:

-	eval "$(register-python-argcomplete zappa)"

-`register-python-argcomplete` is provided by the argcomplete Python package.
-If this package was installed in a virtualenv then the command must be run there.
-Alternatively you can execute:

-	activate-global-python-argcomplete --dest=- > file

-The file's contents should then be sourced in e.g. ~/.bashrc.

 ## Advanced Settings

 There are other settings that you can define in your local settings